 This is why I’m so emotionally attached to this image.
 It was like my coming of age.

 I knew all of a sudden that this would end up being a time-blending composite.

 The exact technique to achieve this in Photoshop will be material for a tutorial sometime in the future.
 The principle is similar to HDR.
 But with HDR, you take the same photo with different settings in one click (bracketing).
 With time-blending, you select the best elements of a few photos shot in a period of time and stack them together.
 It involves Luminosity Masks, which I have introduced in a previous post, and some accurate editing.
 It can be time-consuming, but it can return very rewarding results.

 For this image, I used 5 different photos of Haleakalā that I took within 15-20 minutes.

 You can see that the third photo could have been a decent photo in itself, with a few adjustments to colour, exposure, etc. But it was only by taking bits from the other shots that I managed to capture the essence of my experience in one image.

 I suppose some purists might see this as cheating.
-To me it was about recreating my experience and overcoming the limitations of my camera.
-A photography is capturing a moment in time, right?
-Well, to me that moment was the entirety of my time on top of the Haleakalā volcano.
+To me, it was about recreating my experience and overcoming the limitations of my camera.
+Photography is capturing a moment in time, right?
+Well, that “moment” was the entirety of my time on top of the Haleakalā volcano.
 From the starry nights when I arrived to the warmth of the first sun rays touching my face.
 And it’s all there.

 It’s not a distortion of reality.
 It is 100% real: it’s all there and exactly how I experienced it.